Created by B.J. Novak.Read more…

 The show is highly regarded as one of the most influential of all time; and for good reason.
 Tony Soprano paved the way for TV antiheroes, which is a testament to the genius of the late James Gandolfini.
 He played the struggling Tony perfectly, balancing his darker side with his more redeeming qualities.
 Tony was both ruthless killer and devoted father, wise man and tough mobster.
-He did some horrible things, but fans rooted for him anyway.
+He did some horrible things, but fans cheered for him anyway.

 3. The Americans

-Furthermore, Jax is experiencing somewhat of an internal struggle, often feeling conflicted between doing the right thing versus following the outlaw code.
+Jax is also experiencing somewhat of an internal struggle, often feeling conflicted between doing the right thing versus following the outlaw code.
 As we mentioned in the introduction, consequences are real.
 Sons of Anarchy doesn’t let you forget that.

-4. Game of Thrones
+5. Game of Thrones

 HBO’s biggest hit comes with its fair share of antiheroes.
 With multiple figures battling for the coveted Iron Throne, morality is overrated.
 In Westeros, idealism and courage often take second stage to greed and ambition.
 Plenty of characters perform unspeakable acts in the name of the greater good.
 As a result, with the exception of maybe pure and precious Sam Tarly, there’s no shortage of antiheroes to choose from.

 6. Breaking Bad

 Breaking Bad follows high school chemistry teacher Walter White as he starts to sell meth after finding out he has terminal cancer.
 He does so in order to avoid financially ruining his family, although this means he has to make some morally grey choices along the way.
 As the series progresses, we see Walter embracing his darker side and becoming even more alienated from the family he wanted to protect in the first place.

 Sure, Walter makes a tough choice under dire circumstances.
 But once he breaks bad, if you will, he discovers there’s little he’s unwilling to do in his pursuit of power.
-In a way, Breaking Bad gifted us with the ultimate antihero, who goes from good to bad and from sad-sack teacher to drug kingpin over the course of five near-perfect seasons.
-It’s a journey both thrilling and intoxicating to watch.
+In a way, Breaking Bad gifted us with the ultimate antihero, who goes from good to bad and from sad-sack teacher to drug kingpin over the course of 5 near-perfect seasons.
+It’s a journey that's both thrilling and intoxicating to watch.

 The first season of UnREAL took TV land by storm, dazzling critics and viewers alike.
 Subsequent seasons haven’t quite risen to the high bar set by the show’s freshman run, but UnREAL remains a fascinating tale of deceit and manipulation.
-Mainly responsible for this are Quinn and Rachel, the two quintessential antiheroes who compromise their integrity for the sake of Everlasting’s success, all while battling their own personal demons.
+Mainly responsible for this are Quinn and Rachel, the quintessential antiheroes who compromise their integrity for the sake of Everlasting’s success, all while battling their own personal demons.
 You’ll love them, but you’ll also love to hate them as they never shy away from choosing ambition over likeability.
 Most importantly, you’ll never get bored.

-10. Mad Men
+9. Mad Men

-Mad Men centres on Don Draper, who struggles to stay on top of the high-pressure world of advertising in 60's New York.
+Mad Men centres on Don Draper, who struggles to stay on top of the high-pressure world of advertising in 1960s New York.
 He’s brilliant and charming.
 He’s also a selfish, womanising drunk.
 As seasons of Mad Men progress, we see Draper reinventing himself time after time, but his core remains the same.
 His bad traits always seem to make it back to the surface.

 One hell of a narcissist, Don Draper had a sad childhood he managed to overcome, which means there can be hope of greatness for us all.
 Maybe that’s why we’re so eager to let his transgressions slide.
 Or maybe it’s because of Jon Hamm’s subtle performance and his devilish good looks.
 Regardless of how many awful things he does, men want to be him and women want to be with him.
 He’s unable to find happiness, but he keeps looking for it instead of becoming content with bitterness.
 Which is enough to be considered redeemable in our book.

-11. House of Cards
+10. House of Cards

 Frank and Claire Underwood, the main characters from House of Cards, are willing to do anything to come out on top.
 They’re clever and manipulative, power-hungry to the extreme, cunning and merciless.
 The Netflix show redefined just how bad a television antihero can be, since one can easily argue that Frank more resembles a villain, especially as the show progresses.

-12. How to Get Away with Murder
+11. How to Get Away with Murder

 This legal drama follows Annalise Keating, a brilliant law professor and defence attorney who selects a group of students to assist with cases at her firm.
 When they become involved in a twisted murder case, dark truths come out and everyone’s limits are tested.
 Twisty and addictive, How to Get Away with Murder has a lot to offer, including a complex antihero brilliantly portrayed by the talented Viola Davis.

-Annalise is passionate and fiery as well as dedicated and ruthless when it comes to defending her clients.
+Annalise is passionate and fiery as well as dedicated and ruthless when defending her clients.
 She’s also a mess, dealing with infidelity, alcoholism and a whole lot of issues in her personal life.
 In short, Annalise is one of the most magnetic TV characters to stand out in recent years.
 If you’re not indulging in this outrageous drama, you’re missing out.

-13. House M.D.
+12. House M.D.

 House MD follows an eccentric physician who is interested in puzzles, not patients.
 Doctor House isn’t a particularly compassionate man, which some might argue is a crucial trait in his line of business.
 He’s addicted to painkillers, treats patients disrespectfully, is difficult to work with and has little regard for authority.

-On the other hand, he’s in constant pain and has the ability to help patients no one else can, so it’s easy to overlook his rudeness.
+On the other hand, he’s in constant pain and has the ability to help patients no-one else can, so it’s easy to overlook his rudeness.
 Plus, who doesn’t have a soft spot for the misunderstood genius?
 With House, you can sense his pain bubbling just under the surface.
 That’s enough to make you care.

-Year of release: 2002
+Year of release: 2017